dsbowen/hemlock/docs_md/tutorial/first_project.md

 (This isn't my real authentication token!)

-This will 'clone' the template into a folder `my-first-project`, initialize an eponymous github repository for your project, and create a virtual environment.
+This will 'clone' the template into a folder `my-first-project`, initialize an eponymous github repository for your project, and set up a virtual environment.

 Change into the project directory and check out the folder structure: